Tourism in Somalia

 Tourism in Somalia is regulated by the Federal Government of Somalia's Ministry of Tourism.
 The industry was traditionally noted for its numerous historical sites, beaches, waterfalls, mountain ranges and national parks.
 After the start of the civil war in the early 1990s, the Tourism Ministry shut down operations.
 It was re-established in the 2000s, and once again oversees the national tourist industry.
 The Mogadishu-based Somali Tourism Association (SOMTA) provides on-the-ground consulting services.
+In 2024, the number of foreign visitors to Somalia has increased by 50% in the past year, reaching over 10,000.